pusher/docs/docs/beams/getting-started/web/configure-safari.md

 - It is not possible to update the icon or website name for users that have already allowed notifications.
 If you change your website name or icon at a later date then only new users will receive the new name and icon.
 This is a limitation with Safari rather than Beams.
 - You can’t send data or run JavaScript in response to receiving notifications as you can in other browsers.
 This is a limitation with Safari rather than Beams.
 - Not all the publish payload keys have an effect in Safari.
 You can find out more in the [publish payload format docs](/docs/beams/reference/publish-payloads#web-format).
-- Safari device counts are not currently displayed on the dashboard and Safari devices do not currently contribute to your subscriber count.
-Safari devices will contribute to your device count when the feature is out of beta or sooner.

 ## Certificate expiration